-We first conduct the preliminary experiment depicted on Fig. 1(a) (see Supplementary Movie 1): two glass plates both covered with a thin film of silicone oil are brought into contact in a roughly parallel fashion.
-The fluid layers have a thickness $h \sim 100 \,\mu\mathrm{m}$ and the oil viscosity is $\eta = 50 \,\mathrm{mPa.s.}$ When put into contact, the oil layers start bridging in random places and the boundaries of the merged regions progressively invade the whole domain.
-Fig. 1(b) shows successive top views of the experiment.
-In this configuration, the setup is lit from above and image contrast results from reflection: the areas where oil layers have merged appear dark, while clear regions correspond to the remaining air gap.
+We first conduct the preliminary experiment depicted in figure 1(a) (see supplementary movie 1 available at https://doi.org/10.1017/jfm.2022.789): two glass plates both covered with a thin film of silicone oil are brought into contact in a roughly parallel fashion.
+The fluid layers have a thickness $h \sim 100 \,\mu \text{m}$ and the oil viscosity is $\eta = 50 \,\text{mPa}$ s.
+When put into contact, the oil layers start bridging in random places and the boundaries of the merged regions progressively invade the whole domain.
+Figure 1(b) shows successive top views of the experiment.
+In this configuration, the set-up is lit from above and image contrast results from reflection: the areas where oil layers have merged appear dark, while clear regions correspond to the remaining air gap.
 Shortly after contact, the front destabilizes into oil fingers separated by air channels.
 As these fingers propagate, the apparent area of air reduces gradually, leaving trapped bubbles at the end of the experiment.
-In this uncontrolled setup, the patterns appear disorganized, both in time and space.
+In this uncontrolled set-up, the patterns appear disorganized, both in time and space.
 Although locally regular, the propagation direction of the fingers is random on a large scale.
 Moreover, the dynamics is unsteady: in this particular example, the adhesion front almost stops after 13 s, before suddenly restarting.
 Nevertheless, this preliminary experiment reveals a regular pattern formation at small scale.
 In order to study quantitatively this new fingering phenomenon, we propose a better controlled wedge geometry for which the space-time dynamics is regular at large scale.